 When it comes to preventing pregnancy, you have tons of great birth control options.
 The catch: Some of the most effective ones, like IUDs and implants, don’t do anything to protect against sexually transmitted infections (STIs).
 Contraceptive pills, patches, rings, and shots won’t protect you from STIs, either.

 That matters a lot because STIs are more common than you might think.
 More than half of all sexually active people will contract one at some point.
-STIs range from the human papillomavirus (HPV) -- which you can dodge with a vaccine -- to gonorrhea, chlamydia, herpes, and HIV, to name just a few.
+STIs range from the human papillomavirus (HPV) -- which you can greatly lower your risks with a vaccine -- to gonorrhea, chlamydia, herpes, and HIV, to name just a few.

 If your goal is to prevent both pregnancy and STIs, there are only a few ways to make that happen.

 Not having sex is the only surefire way to avoid getting pregnant or contracting an STI.
 Abstaining from sex means different things to different people.
 For avoiding pregnancy, it means skipping vaginal intercourse.
 To prevent STIs, it means avoiding oral and anal sex as well.